BECOME A CARER!

 Opening your home is a big commitment.
 Carers must have an understanding of Aboriginal culture, child development, trauma, behaviour management, attachment and grief and loss.

 We encourage people from all walks of life to apply to become a foster carer.
-If you are between the ages of 21-65, you can be single, married and of any sexual orientation.
+You need to be between the ages of 21-65 and must be an Australian citizen or resident.
+You can be single, married and of any sexual orientation.
 You can have children of your own or no children of your own.
-However, must be an Australian citizen or resident.
 Narang Bir-rong promotes the placement of Aboriginal and Torres Strait Islander Children with people within their kinship line, Aboriginal community members and non-Aboriginal people who are culturally sound and can positively promote an Aboriginal child’s identity.

 TEAM WORK AND CARER SUPPORT